Saturday, 31 October 2015

 Wash and cut the tomatoes.
 Discard the seeds and blend in the blender to get a paste.

-Heat ghee in a wok.
+Heat the ghee in a wok.
 Fry the fish pieces lightly in batches.

 Temper the ghee with a bayleaf, green cardamoms, cinnamon stick and cloves.

-As you get the aroma, add the sliced onions.
-Fry till they turn golden brown.
+As you get the aroma, add the onion paste.
+Fry for 3-4 minutes.

-Add the ginger paste and remaining salt and turmeric.
-Fry till the raw smell goes away.
+Add the ginger and garlic pastes, the remaining salt and turmeric.
+Fry until the raw smell goes away.

 Add the tomato paste.
-Keep stirring till the spice mix separate from the oil.
-Add both the chilli powder and stir at low heat for 1/2 a minute.
+Keep stirring until the spice mix separates from the oil.
+Add both varieties of the chilli powders and stir at low heat for 1/2 a minute.

 Add a big cup of water.
 Let boil for 2-3 minutes.
 Add the fish pieces gently.
 Cover cook at low heat for 3-4 minutes.
-Transfer to a bowl and garnish with 1/2 tsp ghee.
+Transfer to a bowl and garnish with a tsp of ghee.
+Enjoy with piping hot steamed rice.

 LUCHI O CHOLAR DAL